adamtrepka/Factum/README.md

 ![Blockchain](assets/factum.png)
 ## About

-Factum is the sample document workflow based on blockchain.
-Application was built as Modular Monolith, written in .NET 6.0.
-Each module is an independent vertical slice with its custom architecture, and the overall integration between the modules is mostly based on the event-driven approach to achieve greater autonomy between the modules.
+Factum is a demonstration of a document workflow based on blockchain.
+The application was built as Modular Monolith, written in .NET 6.0.
+Each module is an independent vertical slice with its custom architecture.
+In order to enhance autonomy between modules, the Integration is based on the event-driven approach.

 ## Starting the application
 Start project and infrastructure using docker